utsho-2025/cs30-major-project/proposal.md

 # CS30 Major Project

 ## Description
-I am trying to make a clone of Slither io. (the snake multiplayer game).
-I will try to implement a map for which a snake would move around and gather food to get bigger.
-There would be other snakes who would try to sabotage the player by running towards them.
-The snake would be eliminated if their head touches another snake's body.
+I am trying to build a clone of Mario.
+I will try to clone it as closely  as possible and will try to include the backgrounds and original soundtrack+sceneries from the original game.

 ## Needs to have list
-  - Suitable ai for competition
+  - Multiple platforms to hop to
-  - a functioning snake
+  - a good ui
-  - a map
+  - a suitable map identical or almost identical to the game
   - good ui
-  - dots scatered around the map for food and so the snake gets bigger
+  - Multiple types of enemies
-  - making sure the snake follows out mouse and goes faster if shift is pressed
+  - breakable blocks for xp

 ## Nice to have list
-  - function to customize your snake
+  - boss fights
-  - A minimap on the corner of the screen
+  - powerups
-  - multiplayer and AI mode
+  - something to customize how mario looks (clothes or accesories)